All Episodes

 Obama's the president.

-Because I doubt that Leno knows that that's what happened.
+The question will never be asked is I doubt that Leno knows that that's what happened.

-They think the stimulus was spent on creating jobs for some reason the Republicans still made sure the rich got all the money.
+For some reason, the Republicans still made sure the rich got all the money.

-Anyway, the gaff portion of this, AP writes about it and praises Obama for knowing and saying and warning that we have to deepen our ports on the Gulf if we're to maintain our nation as a port economy.
+Anyway, the gaffe portion of this, AP writes about it and praises Obama for knowing and saying and warning that we have to deepen our ports on the Gulf if we're to maintain our nation as a port economy.

-Brief timeout, we'll get to your calls when we get back, folks.
+We'll get to your calls when we get back, folks.

 Don't go away.

-Folks, just to remind you, Sarah Palin never ever said that she could see Russia from her house.
+By the way, play, folks, just to remind you, Sarah Palin never ever said that she could see Russia from her house.

 She never said it.

-And yet, Tina Faye impersonating Palin, saying that she could see Russia from her house, became one of the primary reasons for Republicans to run around and say, well, this woman's not smart enough.
+And yet, Tina Faye impersonating Palin, saying that she could see Russia from her house became one of the primary reasons for Republicans to run around and say, well, this woman's not smart enough.

-This woman is an embarrassment.
+We can't, this woman is an embarrassment.

 We can't have this woman in our party running for president.